hashicorp/consul/plugin/kubernetes/README.md

 kubernetes [ZONES...]
 ~~~

-With only the directive specified, the *kubernetes* plugin will default to the zone specified in
+With only the plugin specified, the *kubernetes* plugin will default to the zone specified in
 the server's block.
 It will handle all queries in that zone and connect to Kubernetes in-cluster.
 It
 will not provide PTR records for services or A records for pods.
 If **ZONES** is used it specifies
 all the zones the plugin should be authoritative for.